open-contracting/bi.open-contracting.org/powerbi/README.md

 # Power BI

 This directory contains files to support deploying [Kingfisher Collect](https://kingfisher-collect.readthedocs.io/en/latest/) and [Cardinal](https://cardinal.readthedocs.io/en/latest/) using Docker.
-It replicates the configuration in the [incremental](https://github.com/open-contracting/deploy/blob/main/salt/kingfisher/collect/incremental.sls) state from the [deploy](https://ocdsdeploy.readthedocs.io/en/latest/) repository.

 The `Makefile` makes this easy to setup.
 You can configure it by changing the variables in `config.mk`.